leonitousconforti/the-wireguard-effect/docs/the-wireguard-effect.api.md

 // Warning: (ae-internal-missing-underscore) The name "WireguardKey" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export const WireguardKey: Schema.Schema<string, string, never>;
+export const WireguardKey: Schema.BrandSchema<string & Brand<"WireguardKey">, string, never>;

 // @internal
 export type WireguardKey = Schema.Schema.To<typeof WireguardKey>;